 From the very first conversations, the aim has been to create contemporary studio spaces to match the quality and character of the very best traditional painting studios in London, such as the generous Victorian studios at the Victoria & Albert Museum (V&A) or the inspirational spaces by Sydney Smirke and Norman Shaw at the Royal Academy.

-Before 1991, the Painting Department was housed in generous purpose-built studios at the V&A in Exhibition Road.
-The subsequent transition from custom-made Victorian premises – with huge windows and a mural room – to the smaller and lower-ceilinged studios of the college’s Kensington campus proved a challenge, as the replacement studios were unable to replicate the marvelous V&A spaces which dated back to the days of Henry Cole.
+Before 1991, the Painting Department was housed in generous purpose-built studios at the V&A on Exhibition Road.
+The subsequent transition from custom-made Victorian premises – with huge windows and a mural room – to the smaller and lower-ceilinged studios of the college’s Kensington campus proved a challenge, as the replacement studios were unable to replicate the marvelous V&A spaces, which dated back to the days of Henry Cole.
 The new Sackler Building in Battersea has now provided a rare opportunity to move Painting back into the generous, lofty, well-lit accommodation it requires.

 1. Building Layout

 The Sackler Building was always conceived as a conversion: the old building – a single-story factory – has been transformed into a series of new day-lit spaces under a dramatic new roof form through the insertion of an independent steel structure within the existing brick enclosure.
 This has significantly increased the height of the building, providing several double-height (7m) studios, together with a mezzanine level housing several smaller top-lit 3.5m high studios while retaining a predominantly open-plan environment.